TheHeadlessOfficial/moon-phases/README.md

 Download the .zip file, copy the file .conkyrc_moonpy and the folder .conky inside your Linux 'home'.<br>
 If your 'home' is named pippo, copy inside pippo so you get: /home/pippo/.conky and /home/pippo/.conkyrc_moonpy<br>
 <br>
-The python script saves data in files so you canbuil your conky moon as you wish.<br>
+The python script saves data in files so you can build your conky moon as you wish.<br>